 Oct 31, 2013 — The decision means that soon fliers won't have to turn off their e-books, tablets and other devices during some parts of their flights.
 Still not OK: using cellphones to make calls.

 Jun 13, 2013 — Unmanned drones aren't just a tool for governments anymore.
-By as early as this year, the Federal Aviation Administration expects to propose regulations opening up the use of small, unmanned airborne vehicles, or drones, for commercial use.
-Until then, anyone trying to make money with them is breaking FAA rules.
+By as early as this year, the FAA expects to propose rules opening small, unmanned airborne vehicles, or drones, for commercial use.

 Apr 27, 2013 — The Federal Aviation Administration has ended its furlough program, which was blamed for creating or worsening travel delays this week.
 The move comes after Congress voted at the end of this week to let the FAA move money around in its budget.